 Travel Books – Investigating or In search of Truth

-In Ganga, Julian Crandall Hollick along with his wife and small team travels across the entire length of Ganga River on small boats.
+In Ganga, Julian Crandall Hollick along with his wife and a small team travels across the entire length of Ganga River on small boats.
 He is looking for the relationship people have with Ganga along the length of Ganga besides the celebrated points on its journey like Haridwar, Rishikesh, Prayag & Kashi.
-In Dar Dar Gange, Abhay Mishra and Pankaj Ramendu repeat the same journey across Ganga looking for the current state of affairs across Ganga highlighting issues like Sand Mafia, endangered species and diversion of water at some points.
+In Dar Dar Gange, Abhay Mishra and Pankaj Ramendu repeat the same journey across Ganga looking for the current state of affairs across Ganga highlighting issues like Sand Mafia, endangered species, and diversion of water at some points.

 In Highway 39, Sudeep Chakravarti tells the stories from North Eastern states of Nagaland and Manipur and how people are living there under a threat of constant violence while bringing out the beauty and the simplicity of the place.

 In Geek Nation, journalist Angela Saini takes you to the centers of scientific research in India – most places you probably did not know about.
-It is a brilliant research on the current scientific research happening in India and the impact it has created or has the potential to create on our lives.
+It is a brilliant research on the current scientific research happening in India and the impact it has created or has the potential to create in our lives.
 Places she visits range from research in Sanskrit to research on Bananas to research in nuclear science.